Coming to grips with network performance management in an extensive network requires constant vigilance.

 The best log analysis tools

 On a log analysis tool, this ranges from a graph display performance data to smaller dials.
-Reading performance data in a centralized format like this is much easier than attempting to read through log files directly as text files.
+Reading performance data in a centralized format like this is much easier than reading through log files directly as text files.

 SolarWinds Security Event Manager is a log analysis tool for Windows that provides a centralized log monitoring experience.
 The platform offers event-time detection to aid the user in detecting threats quickly.
 Data processed by SolarWinds Security Event Manager is encrypted at rest and in transit so that it can’t be read by unauthorized entities.